Elizabeth’s Struggle with Diets

 Discovering the Carnivore Diet During Covid

 In 2017 she tried keto, and it was helpful, but it was “too much to do, too many things to prepare.
 I used to suffer from chronic fatigue.
 It was always an issue for me.
 I felt like I wanted to sleep but couldn’t, and then I’d wake up so tired.”

 Elizabeth was very overweight, couldn’t breathe, and suffered from several conditions, including asthma, eczema, and IBS.
 She also had cystic acne, dizziness, and headaches.

-“I was told ‘lose weight and eat healthy’, but we all have very different concepts of what healthy is, right?
+“I was told, ‘lose weight and eat healthily,’ but we all have very different concepts of what healthy is, right?
 I thought healthy meant fruits, veg, keeping your proteins low, and low fat, the narrative that’s pushed quite a bit.”

 During Covid, she found the diet online.
-She says “I’m lucky; where I live we have more cows than people!
-Getting any kind of meat or animal produce was easy for me, so it was basically just to get started.”
+She says, “I’m lucky; where I live, we have more cows than people!
+Getting any kind of meat or animal product was easy for me, so it was basically just to get started.”

-“Once you remove sugar from your diet, you start craving more healthy food, in this case different varieties of meat.
-My health is great, my eczema is gone, I’m able to exercise a little bit.
+“Once you remove sugar from your diet, you start craving more healthy food, in this case, different varieties of meat.
+My health is great, and my eczema is gone.
+I’m able to exercise a little bit.
 There’s a hill nearby, and it takes 18 minutes to go up and back, and I do that three times a week.”